Storck

-August Storck KG (/de/), doing business as Storck, is a German confectionery producer, headquartered in Berlin, owned by Axel Oberwelland.
+August Storck KG (/de/), or simply Storck, is a German confectionery producer, headquartered in Berlin, owned by Axel Oberwelland.
 The main facility of Storck in Germany is in Halle, North Rhine-Westphalia, with another located in Skanderborg, Denmark, and one in Ohrdruf, Germany.
 In 2022, the company was the second largest confectionery producer in Germany in terms of sales, and number 13 in the world.

 History

 Foundation 1903–1950

 The company was founded in 1903 by August Storck, who later changed his name to August Oberwelland.
 He was the owner of the Oberwellandhof in Werther (Westphalia) and opened the Werther candy factory.
 With only three employees, the factory supplied candy to retailers in the surrounding area.
 The First World War had a negative impact on development.

 In 1921, the management of the company was passed on to Hugo Oberwelland, the youngest son of the founder, who was ill at the time.
 In 1934, the "1 Pfennig Riesen" came onto the market, which according to the company was the first branded candy in Germany.
 By 1937, the number of employees had risen to 71, products were distributed throughout the country, and in 1938 the first branch opened in Schötmar.
 After the Second World War additional investments were made.

 From 11 September 1942 to 7 September 1943, Storck operated a Frauenarbeitslager (Women's labor camp) in Werther.
 The camp was part of the Strafgefangenenlager Oberems (Oberems prison camp).